WICG/attribution-reporting-api/flexible_event_config.md

 * Maximum of 5 possible reporting windows per `trigger_data`
 * Maximum of 32 trigger data cardinality (not applicable for Phase 1: Lite Flexible Event-Level)

-Be mindful that using extrema values here may result in a large amount of noise, or failure to register if privacy levels are not met.
+Be mindful that using extreme values here may result in a large amount of noise, or failure to register if privacy levels ([information gain](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md)) are exceeded.
+The [flexible-event script](https://github.com/WICG/attribution-reporting-api/tree/main/flexible-event) can be used to analyze different configurations that fall within the privacy levels.